desi109/osgi-and-java/eclipse--first-osgi-bundle/README.md

 ---
 ## Bnd Workspace Creation
 ---
-All BND based projects requires bnd workspace to get start.Bnd workspace is different from  normal eclipse workspace and BND workspace contains all project dependencies and build configurations for  OSGI projects.
-Bnd workspace groups all OSGI bundle projects along with conf directory.
+All BND based projects requires bnd workspace to get start.Bnd workspace is different from  normal eclipse workspace and BND workspace contains all project dependencies and build configurations for  OSGi projects.
+Bnd workspace groups all OSGi bundle projects along with conf directory.
 It also provides Gradle build  support to build projects automatically.
 Let’s create Bnd workspace in the eclipse.

 * File → New → Bnd OSGi Workspace → select Create in: → give bnd workspace folder location → Next <br>